JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

    * Double-click the `packForXcode` task in the list of Gradle tasks.

-The generated framework is located in `shared/build/xcode-frameworks/`.
+The generated framework is stored in `shared/build/xcode-frameworks/`.

 ## Connect the framework to your iOS project